 Please Note: These electronic articles are posted for individual, noncommericial use to ensure timely dissemination of scholarly work.
 They are intended for teaching and training purposes only.
-Articles may not be re-posted or disseminated without permission of the copyright holder.
+Copyright (and all rights therein) resides with the respective copyright holders, as stated in each paper.
+Articles may not be re-posted or disseminated without permission from those copyright holder.
+Simone Schnall asserts no COI on any of these publications.
+Research funding comes from the University of Cambridge, unless otherwise noted.

 Gilchrist, P. T., & Schnall, S. (2018).
 The paradox of moral cleansing: When physical cleansing leads to increased contamination concerns.
 Journal of Behavior Therapy and Experimental Psychiatry, 61, 38-44.